plaans/tyr-ipc-domains/README.md

 For each IPC domain, there is a top-level readme containing an informal description of the domain.

-Problem instances reside in the `instances` subdirectory and are of the form `instance-x.pddl`, where `x` ≥ 1 (without leading zeros).
+Problem instances reside in the `instances` subdirectory and are of the form `instance-x.pddl` or `instance-x.hddl`, where `x` ≥ 1 (without leading zeros).

-With most domains, there is only one domain description for all instances, `domain.pddl`.
+With most domains, there is only one domain description for all instances, `domain.pddl` or `domain.hddl`.
 In some cases, a proper domain is provided for each instance, in which case the domain descriptions are stored in a `domains` subdirectory.

 ## International Planning Competitions